Baji Martial Art: the Art of the Eight Extremities.

 COMBAT RULES IN BAJI

 - Search for short distance.
-Althoug a Baji expert is trained at both short and long distance, Baji’s efficiency is mostly found in short distance fighting.
+Althoug a Baji expert is trained at both short and long distance, Baji’s efficiency is mostly found in short range fighting.
 A Baji expert never forgets that this may have its downside, although real mastery means also getting close to the opponent without giving him a chance to take you down.

 Tips for your Baji training.